alyoanton9/CV/README.md

 # CV

-Presented repository contains PDF version of my CV.
+This repository contains PDF version of my CV.